cirosantilli/cpp-cheat/kde/README.md

         make run

-    The downside of this method is that it is necessary to install in order for certain features to apply, for example `ui.rc` files.
+    The downside of this method is that certain features are only available if you install, for example `ui.rc` files.

+    But this method is faster.

 ## General information